ImageMakerFoundation/ImageMaker/README.txt

              f: #ffffff
            }

-2. Use ImageMaker Miner (IMMiner) to open the image and hit 'Mine'.
+2. Use ImageMaker Miner (imNFTMiner) to open the image and hit 'Mine'.
    The bar on the bottom shows you the mining progress.
    You will get .imnft token file in the end.
    It should be in the same directory as IMMiner.